NGO Sustainability Alumni Association

 Liana Scobie is VP of Staff and Administration at TerraCycle, a pioneering global green business eliminating the idea of waste by creating collection and recycling systems for previously non-recyclable waste, and working towards ending disposability altogether through the new platform, Loop.
 TerraCycle is a $30M+, 300 person company operating in over 20 countries.
 In her role, Liana establishes the global operating budget, monitors performance against financial goals, and manages global HR.
 Liana holds a B.A. in Sociology from Colorado College and Professional Certificate in Financial Analysis from NYU SCPS.
 Prior to joining TerraCycle, Liana worked in sustainable business and regenerative finance for several startups.

-Chelsea Vargas is a New York City native who is passionate about renewable energy and environmental sustainability.
+Chelsea Vargas is a New York City native how is passionate about renewable energy and environmental sustainability.
 She graduated from the University of Rochester in December of 2015, with an engineering and art degree.
 After interning for NGO Sustainability in 2017, Chelsea became an AmeriCorps member where she had the opportunity to do a year of service with the New York City Department of Sanitation (DSNY) as the Schools Outreach Associate.
-There she gained insight into NYC’s intricate waste management system and helped NYC schools recycle.
+There she gained insight into NYC's intricate waste management system and helped NYC schools recycle.
 Chelsea is currently an MPA candidate at Columbia University where she studies Environmental Science and Policy.

 Colleen McCarthy is a 2020 graduate from Fordham University with a BA in Environmental Studies and Communications.
 She interned with NGO Sustainability in the Summer of 2018, and returns when she can to help out.
 Colleen is primarily interested in how she can connect people to causes that matter and influence them to adopt more sustainable habits through strategic communication.
 She has held multiple internships in communications roles at various nonprofits, as well as for a communications agency that specializes in nonprofit clients.

 Intern of 2018